Pad\'e Approximation and Partition Function Zeros: Results

 These results demonstrate that the Padé approximation preserves the physical content of the original methods while significantly improving computational performance.
-The zeros obtained from the Padé based formulations coincide with those from the full polynomial, confirming that the approximation introduces no measurable deviation in the estimation of the critical temperature.
+The zeros obtained from the Padé-based formulations coincide with those from the full polynomial, confirming that the approximation introduces no measurable deviation in the estimation of the critical temperature.